-To facilitate participation of the shareholders, the Company's Constitution allow a shareholder to appoint not more than two (2) proxies to attend and vote at general meeting.
+To facilitate participation of the shareholders, the Company's Constitution allow a shareholder to appoint not more than two (2) proxies to attend and vote at general meetings.
 As the authentication of shareholder identity information and other related security issues still remains a concern, the Company has decided, for the time being, not to implement voting in absentia by mail, email or fax.

 At the general meetings, the external auditors as well as all the Directors, in particular the Chairman of the Board and the respective Chairman of the AC, NC and RC, are in attendance to answer queries from shareholders.
 Shareholders are given the opportunity at general meetings to air their views and query the Directors and Management on matters relating to the Group and its operations.
 The Board members also avail themselves after general meetings to solicit and understand the view of the shareholders.
+Minutes of general meetings, which include substantial comments or queries from shareholders and responses from the Board and Management are available to shareholders upon request.

-All resolutions are put to vote by poll and the voting results of all votes cast for, or against, or abstain, each resolution and the respective percentages are announced at the meeting and via SGXNET upon the conclusion of the general meetings and the minutes which records substantial and relevant comments or queries will be published on the corporate website as soon as practical.
+All resolutions are put to vote by poll and the voting results of all votes cast for, or against, or abstain, each resolution and the respective percentages are announced at the meeting and via SGXNet upon the conclusion of the general meetings.